Intellectual Property (IP) Paralegal Salary

 Popular Skills for Intellectual Property (IP) Paralegal

 Survey results show that Intellectual Property Paralegals use a fair number of skills.
-Most notably, skills in Litigation Case Management, Legal Research, Prosecution, and Intellectual Property are correlated to pay that is above average, with boosts between 4 percent and 8 percent.
-Skills that pay less than market rate include Legal Document Review, docketing, and Document Preparation.
-Most people experienced in Intellectual Property also know docketing and Complex Litigation Case Management.
+Most notably, skills in Litigation Case Management, Prosecution, Legal Research, and Intellectual Property are correlated to pay that is above average, with boosts between 3 percent and 7 percent.
+Skills that seem to negatively impact pay include Document Preparation, Legal Document Review, and Complex Litigation Case Management.
+For most people, competency in Intellectual Property indicates knowledge of docketing and Complex Litigation Case Management.

 Pay by Experience Level for Intellectual Property (IP) Paralegal